\(\renewcommand\AA{\text{Å}}\)

 For more details on problems noted with specific versions of Python and Python packages, see comments below and details here: GSASIIdataGUI.versionDict,

-Note that GSAS-II is being developed using Python 3.7, 3.9 and 3.10.
-No testing has yet been done with Python 3.11.
-We are no longer supporting Python 2.7 and <=3.6, and strongly encourage that systems running GSAS-II under these older Python versions reinstall Python typically via a new GSAS-II installation.
+Note that GSAS-II is currently being developed using Python 3.11 through 3.13.
+We are no longer supporting Python 2.7 and <=3.6, and strongly encourage that systems running GSAS-II under these older Python versions reinstall Python.
+Typically this is done by reinstalling GSAS-II from a current self-installer.

-1.3.
+1.3.1.
 GUI Requirements

 When using the GSAS-II graphical user interface (GUI), the following Python extension packages are required: